KYC 2026: Document Verification Requirements in Canada

 - Stress-test the system with fraud scenarios (forged documents, synthetic identities).

-- Establish monthly reporting to the AML/CFT officer.
+- Establish monthly reporting to the compliance officer.

-- Prepare an evidence file in anticipation of regulatory inspection.
+- Prepare an evidence file in anticipation of FINTRAC examination.

 The Most Common Mistakes to Avoid

 Failure to update client files.
-40% of sanctions issued in 2024 related to client files that had not been updated in over 3 years.
+A significant proportion of enforcement actions relate to client files that had not been updated in accordance with the risk-based approach.
 Periodic review is not optional.

-Underestimating PEP risk.
-PEP detection systems remain inadequate in many institutions, due to a lack of access to databases updated in real time.
+Underestimating PEP/HIO risk.
+PEP and HIO detection systems remain inadequate in many institutions, due to a lack of access to databases updated in real time.

 Insufficient documentation of decisions.
-Accepting a client without documenting the reasoning behind the decision exposes the business to systematic sanctions during an audit.
+Accepting a client without documenting the reasoning behind the decision exposes the business to systematic findings during a FINTRAC examination.

 Fragmented technology stack.
-Many institutions use disconnected tools for document verification, sanctions screening, and PEP checks.
+Many institutions use disconnected tools for document verification, sanctions screening, and PEP/HIO checks.
 This creates data silos, inconsistent risk scoring, and audit gaps.
-Regulators expect a unified, end-to-end process with a single audit trail.
-Investing in integrated solutions -- rather than patching together point tools -- is both a compliance and efficiency imperative.
+FINTRAC expects a unified, end-to-end process with a single audit trail.
 See our pricing for scalable options that consolidate these workflows.

 Frequently Asked Questions

-Is my business subject to KYC 2026 obligations?
+Is my business subject to KYC obligations in Canada?

 What is the difference between KYC and KYB?

 KYC (Know Your Customer) concerns the verification of natural persons' identity.
 KYB (Know Your Business) concerns the verification of legal entities: legal existence, beneficial owners, directors, and financial standing.
-Both are required under AMLD6.
+Both are required under the PCMLTFA.
 For the corporate verification component, see our detailed KYB checklist.

 Is manual visual document inspection still sufficient in 2026?